-If yes and supported by the OS, automatically rescan network interfaces when the interface addresses are added or removed.
+If yes and supported by the operating system, automatically rescan network interfaces when the interface addresses are added or removed.
 The default is yes.

-Currently the OS needs to support routing sockets for automatic-interface-scan to be supported.
+This configuration option does not affect time based interface-interval option, and it is recommended to set the time based interface-interval to 0 when the operator confirms that automatic interface scanning is supported by the operating system.